luc13680as/Pastaconomy/README.md

-# pastaconomy
+# Pastaconomy
-A small economic engine written in Java
+Pastaconomy is a small economic engine written in Java